NotRyken/WhileEmpty/README.md

     "enabled": true,
     // the player-count at which the server is considered 'empty' "emptyThreshold": 0,
-    // a list of delayed messages or commands to be run when the playercount reaches the threshold (descending) "onLastPlayerLeave": [
+    // a list of delayed messages or commands to be sent when the
+    // player-count reaches the threshold (descending)
+    "onLastPlayerLeave": [
       {
         "message": "Server is now empty!",